AI Workshop: learn to build apps with AI →

 npm: Bumping Node.js dependencies

-I usually run ncu to upgrade package.json dependencies to the latest versions.
+ncu (npm-check-updates) can upgrade package.json dependencies to the latest versions.

-We have the option to only upgrade to minor versions (ignoring major new versions, with breaking changes) with ncu --target minor (or ncu -t minor).
+To upgrade only to minor versions (ignoring major new versions, with breaking changes) with ncu --target minor (or ncu -t minor).

 Upgrade only patch versions with ncu -t patch.